Techniques and Tips

 Write phrases, not full sentences.
-Only record the key words that you need to get the idea of the point made.
+Only record the key words that you need to get the idea of the point.
 Skip words like “the” and “a” that don’t add additional meaning to the lecture content.
 Retain key technical or discipline-specific terms.

 Take notes in your own words.
 Paraphrase what you hear so it makes sense to you—it helps you to understand and remember what you hear.
 Try to paraphrase everything except where information needs to be noted exactly.

-Underline, circle, star, or otherwise identify key information, examples, definitions, or other important materials.
+Underline, circle, star, etc. to identify key information, examples, definitions, or other important materials.
 Devise your own marking code to indicate each type.

 If you miss something, write key words, skip a few spaces, and get the information later.
 Leave a space on the page for your own notes and comments.

-Symbols and abbreviations for frequently used words, phrases or names are useful for notetaking in lectures, when speed is essential.
-It’s important to be consistent so you will remember what they represent and be able to use them easily.
-Keep a ‘key list’ of frequently used symbols and abbreviations and their meanings so that you can refer to them in the future.
+Symbols and abbreviations for frequently used words, phrases or names are useful for note taking in lectures when speed is essential.
+It’s important to be consistent so you remember what they represent and can use them easily.
+Keep a ‘key list’ of frequently used symbols/abbreviations and their meanings so that you can refer to them in the future.

 info = information

 i.e. = that is